frederikbjer/AdvancedR3/README.md

 # Brief description of folder and file contents

-The project will contain a folder for data, R and docs

 The following folders contain:

 -   `data/`: Data that is used for the project